QUT-CAB302-Software-Development/virtual-sustainability-tour/README.md

 ### Issue ticket number and link

 ### Checklist before requesting a review
-- [ ] I have performed a self-review of my code
+- [] I have performed a self-review of my code
-- [ ] If it is a core feature, I have added thorough tests.
-- [ ] Do we need to implement analytics?
-- [ ] Will this be part of a product update?
-If yes, please write one phrase about this update.
+- [] I have tested the extensively tested the code
+- [] Added comments to code to follow best practice